WeAreTheSameBlood/ObjectsTransmitterBackend/README.md

 ## 🚀 Overview

-**ObjectsTransmitter** is backend built with NestJS for storing, serving, and managing 3D model files (.obj, .usdz, .glb).
+**ObjectsTransmitter** is backend built with NestJS for storing, serving, and managing 3D model files (.obj, .glb).
 It uses AppWrite for storage and authentication, PostgreSQL for persistent data, JWT for session management, and an automated daily backup process.

 ---